-Just Education Policy Institute 2025
+Just Education Policy Institute 2026

 Justice is and has always been an important yet elusive target in education policy.
 Throughout history, the actions of the education system have both created devastating barriers to social justice and delivered crucial reforms for the path forward.
 Across all sectors, there is a continuing need for courageous and critical thinking in education policymaking.
 Now more than ever, the education policy scholarly community has at its disposal the tools to conduct rigorous research that can help fight racial injustice.
 The goal of the Just Education Policy scholars program is to inspire and engage the next generation of racial justice-focused education policy scholars.
+JEP 2026 has been made possible by the generous sponsorship of the Hewlett Foundation and the Spencer Foundation.

 Program Details

-This program is designed for doctoral students and recent graduates who are committed to advancing racial equity and justice education policy and politics and have ethical ambition to create policy change through research.
+This program is designed for doctoral students and graduates in postdoctoral positions who are committed to advancing racial equity and justice education policy and politics and have ethical ambition to create policy change through research.
 It will include a mix of guided discussions about important concepts for those seeking to work in educational equity and justice as well as community-building and direct mentoring sessions.
 Content will cover four large areas of focus:

 Contextualizing knowledge about racial equity and justice in education policy, including defining racial justice, historical perspectives, and institutional politics.